pulse360/react-sketch/README.md

 - `yarn start` will make a hot-reloading version, that will be accesible in [http://localhost:23000](http://localhost:23000)
 - `yarn build` is the production build, you can link it to your project to try it out
 - `yarn build:light` is the human readable build.... currently not working!
-- You can check the original version demo [here](http://tbolis.github.io/showcase/react-sketch/)
+- EXTRA: You can check the original version demo [here](http://tbolis.github.io/showcase/react-sketch/)

 ## Issues